particle-iot/docs/src/content/getting-started/hardware/hardware-overview.md

 Production devices integrate with a custom base board to provide the functionality you need for your product.

-### M SoM
+### M-SoM

-The M SoM multi-radio module is designed to fit in an M.2 NGFF socket on your custom base board.
+The M-SoM multi-radio module is designed to fit in an M.2 NGFF socket on your custom base board.

 - Can use cellular or Wi-Fi (2.4 GHz or 5 GHz) for the cloud connection
 - Realtek RTL8722DM MCU (BLE and Wi-Fi)